daniele47/MIRROR-dotfiles-rust/README.md

 - [ ] implement modules and profiles parsers
 - [ ] implement resolve and extend functions in module.rs
 - [ ] for resolve and extend functions in module.rs implement tests

+### long term todos

+- [ ] add `cleanup` action which acts like untracked FOR ALL MODULES + all possible cleanups, such as allow deleting backup dirs without a respective config file, check there are NO symlinks in the dotfiles repo, ...